Nar Phu Valley Trek - 19 Day

 Woolen Hat: This is handy when it’s getting cold in the evening and morning.

-Sunhat: Just it protects from the Sun
+Sunhat: It just protects from the Sun

-Microfleece Buff: I recommend bringing two, it is useful for either low-altitude or higher-altitude
+Microfleece Buff: I recommend bringing two, as it is useful for either low-altitude or higher-altitude

 Footwear Gears,